SkeltonThatcher/vagrant-rancher/README.md

 9. Run `vagrant up` from within /host
 10. Check the new host has launched and registered in the Rancher server

-**Note:** To persist the environment prior to PC or laptop suspend and/or shutdown/reboot:
+**Note 1:** To persist the environment prior to PC or laptop suspend and/or shutdown/reboot:

 Either..